sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 - The model should demonstrate high accuracy in predictions.

 ### 🚧 Constraints
-- The application must be built using FastAPI , Flask and Streamlit, with deployment on GCP  and Containerizer using Docker
+- The application is built using FastAPI as backend and Streamlit as front end , with deployment on Streamlit cloud  and Containerizer using Docker

 ## ⚙️ Methodology
 - **Problem Statement**: Develop a model to predict customer churn based on various features.
 - **Data**: Utilize a dataset containing customer-related features such as demographics and service usage.
-- **Techniques**: Employ data ingestion,  data preprocessing, feature engineering, model selection, training, and evaluation.
+- **Techniques**: Employ data ingestion,  data preprocessing, feature engineering, model selection, training,  evaluation and model deployment.
-**zenml** for
+- **zenml :** for  creating reproducible ML pipeline.
-**MLFlow** for experiment tracking and model registry.
+- **MLFlow:** for experiment tracking and model registry.
+- **Docker :** for containerization the whole project.

 ## 🏛️ Architecture
 The architecture of the web application consists of: